Bisection-based asymmetric MT2 computation: a higher precision calculator than existing symmetric methods: The new algorithm

 \changed{Note that the important (first and second) innovations were primarily concerned with removal of numerical instabilities and special cases that increased the complexity or limited the performance of existing methods.
 Neither of these changes were needed to make the new method `fast' (i.e.~$\tau\propto D$) as `fast' comes for free with our use of a bisection-based method.
 Nonetheless, the fact that both changes make our code smaller means that it is not unreasonable to expect that the cost-per-bisection for our algorithm should be of similar order or better than of the CH algorithm in the (symmetric) cases where both can be compared at identical precision.
 A small amount of evidence supporting this suggestion is given in Table~\ref{tab:timing}, which shows timings for our algorithm when compared to CH at similar precision for some plausible event types.
 Therein it is seen that our algorithm achieves the same precision as CH in about 50\% to 70\% of the CPU time.
 Since our algorithm has a fixed cost per bisection, it should be noted that this performance gain should be independent of event samples and individual event configurations.
 Turning on and off the deci-section optimsation shows that it is marginally beneficial (at around the 5\% level) for these particular event samples, however, it is important to stress that such small differences will vary between different compilers, compiler optimization levels, CPU architectures, and event kinematics.
 The only important conclusion we wish to draw from these timing tests is that our algorithm's execution time, which necessesarily scales like $\tau\propto D$, is not hobbled by any large constant of proportionaily compared to CH, and indeed appears likely to be faster than CH (at similar precision) under most circumstances. }

-A single {\tt C++} header file fully implementing an $\mttwo$ calculator using on the above method is available as part of the first arXiv submission of this paper.
-Links to later versions or corrections (if any) will be signposted in the Oxbridge Kinetics library \cite{oxbridgeStransverseMassLibrary} and/or in the arXiv comment field.
+A single {\tt C++} header file fully implementing an $\mttwo$ calculator using on the above method is available as part of the first arXiv submission of this paper under `Ancillary files'.\footnote{See \url{https://arxiv.org/src/1411.4312/anc/lester_mt2_bisect.h}.} Links to later versions or corrections (if any) will be signposted in the Oxbridge Kinetics library \cite{oxbridgeStransverseMassLibrary} and/or in the arXiv comment field.